 The Caldecott Medal is awarded annually by the Association for Library Service to Children, a division of the American Library Association, to the artist of the most distinguished American Picture Book for Children published in the United States during the preceding year.
 The artist must be a citizen or resident of the United States, whether or not the artist is the author of the text.
 The award information was retrieved from Caldecott Award website.
-The call numbers for the books owned by the UMD library are provided after the citation.
+The call numbers for the books owned by the Kathryn A. Martin Library are provided after the citation.

 Klassen, Jon.
 (2012).
 This is not my hat.
 Somerville, Mass. : Candlewick Press.
 PRIM-FIC K63th

 A tiny minnow wearing a pale blue bowler hat has a thing or two up his fins in this underwater light-on-dark chase scene.

 Raschka, Christopher.
 (2011).
 A ball for Daisy.
 New York : Schwartz & Wade Books.
 PRIM-FIC R223ba

 A wordless picture book showing the fun a dog has with her ball, and what happens when it is lost.

 Stead, Philip Christian.
 (2010).
 A sick day for Amos McGee.
 (Illustrated by Erin E. Stead).
 New York : Roaring Book.
 PRIM-FIC S7991si

 "Amos McGee, a friendly zookeeper, always made time to visit his good friends: the elephant, the tortoise, the penguin, the rhinoceros, and the owl.
 But one day--’Ah-choo!’--he woke with the sniffles and the sneezes.
 Though he didn’t make it into the zoo that day, he did receive some unexpected guests."--Dust jacket.

 Pinkney, Jerry.
 (2009).
 The lion & the mouse.
 New York : Little, Brown and Co.
 Books for Young Readers.
 398.2 P6555L